 6th Grade and Up

-This book is a semi-autobiographical novel, which means that parts of it really happened in the author’s real life and the other parts were modified to fit the story.
+This book is a semi-autobiographical novel, which means that parts of it really happened in the author’s real life, and the other parts were modified to fit the story.
 This story has a perfect blend of serious historical events and fun daily life moments.
-It’s rare to find a middle school novel that is both a coming of age story and a history lesson all in one.
+It’s rare to find a middle school novel that is both a coming-of-age story and a history lesson.
 I think this is the kind of story every kid should read.
-It’s good for kids to see through the eyes of someone who is different than them.
-It opens up their minds to understanding different ways of life.
+It’s good for kids to see through the eyes of someone different than them.
+It opens up their minds to understand different ways of life.

 Until Iran started showing up on the news, no one seemed to know that Iran even existed, much less knew it was a country.
-At least that’s what a majority of the people Cindy Z meets seem to think.
-Before I started reading, my dad gave me a quick history lesson on the Iranian Revolution as well as his own life experience during the time.
-It is quite the accomplishment to explain such a complex subject in a way that is understandable.
+At least, that’s what most of the people Cindy Z meets seem to think.
+Before I started reading, my dad gave me a quick history lesson on the Iranian Revolution and his life experience during the time.
+It is quite an accomplishment to explain such a complex subject in an understandable way.

-The way Americans treated the Iranian’s living in America made me sick.
-They weren’t even in Iran and Americans treated them like they were somehow responsible for all the bad things happening.
-Do you remember in school, when some jerk would do something bad and everyone in the class had to pay the price?
-That’s kind of like what happened to the Iranian’s living in America because of all the bad things happening in Iran.
+The way Americans treated the Iranians living in America made me sick.
+They weren’t even in Iran, and Americans treated them like they were somehow responsible for all the bad things happening.
+Do you remember in school when some jerk would do something bad, and everyone in the class had to pay the price?
+That’s kind of like what happened to the Iranians living in America because of all the bad things happening in Iran.
 There’s always that one jerk who ruins it for everyone else.
-When are people going to learn that one bad person shouldn’t condemn an entire race?
+When will people learn that one bad person shouldn’t condemn an entire race?

 As much as I liked learning about Iran and the Iranian Revolution, I really enjoyed the chapters about Cindy Z’s daily life moments, like Halloween and Girl Scout camping trips.
 I especially love the part when Cindy Z and her parents had pumpkin pie for the first time on Thanksgiving.

-As a small bonus, here’s is a small fraction of the many amazing quotable lines from this story.
+As a small bonus, here’s a small fraction of this story’s many amazing quotable lines.

 “My dad always says that kindness is our religion and if we treat everybody the way we would like to be treated, the world would be a better place.“